AntonioPircio/LidoApp/README.md

 # LidoApp
 Android App which simulates the management of a beach lido.

+The use cases are:
+-Registration.
+-Logging in.
+-Account deletion.
+-Booking umbrellas and chairs.
+-Viewing reservations made.
-Use cases are registration, logging in, account deletion, booking umbrellas and chairs, viewing reservations made, and changing passwords using an email and an OTP.
+-Changing passwords using an email and an OTP.

 The application manager will be able to look at each client's reservations.